awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 4. Choose **Add Item to the Deletion Queue** and confirm you can see the match in the Deletion Queue.

+You can also add matches to the Deletion Queue directly via the API.
+For more information, see the [API Documentation].

 When the next deletion job runs, the solution will scan the configured columns of your data for any occurrences of the Matches present in the queue at the time the job starts and remove any items where one of the Matches is present.